-NUC University moves forward with its expansion in FL
+NUC University moves forward with FL expansion

 All seven Florida Technical College (FTC) campuses located in the southern state of Florida will now operate under NUC University, the college announced.

 With this last step, the institution will have unified all its education units and will complete the launch of its rebranding that started early 2020 in Puerto Rico.

 FTC offers 19 academic programs in English, including bachelor’s degrees and careers in the areas of health, construction, hospitality, beauty, business administration and IT.
 In the upcoming months, the institution plans to launch three additional programs, new laboratories, expand its Spanish programs and increase the offers of the International School of Culinary Arts in two of the campuses in Florida.

 They will include new kitchen laboratories with the latest technology.
 In addition, NUC University’s Graduate Programs Division plans to serve in seven locations of Florida to offer students masters and graduate degrees in English.